Including how to teach your child the value of money

 I recently read an article that said that eight out of ten parents think it’s important to ensure their kids know how to manage money but have no idea where or how to start.

-Many think it should it, and research from financial firm M&G found that many parents believe that subjects such as savings, value for money and budgeting should all be taught at school.
+Many think it should it up to the school to educate kids on money, and research from financial firm M&G found that many parents believe that subjects such as savings, value for money, and budgeting should all be taught at school.

-It is any wonder that many parents feel like this when they themselves may be in debt or struggling with day to day bills, the rise in childcare costs and food.
+Is it any wonder that many parents feel like this when they themselves may be in debt or struggling with day to day bills, the rise in childcare costs, and food.

 While I do believe that it is a critical life skill, I still believe (rightly or wrongly) that parents are the greatest teachers.
 Being able to show that you are financially savvy, and have the skills and confidence to handle finances, might just be one of the most important things you can teach your child.